jim-ecker/uvstart/README.md

 # uvstart

-`uvstart` is a fast, zero-dependency Python project initializer for modern development workflows.
-It enables Python developers to create new projects with fully isolated environments, Makefile automation, and reusable code templates — all without relying on global Python installations or virtualenvs.
+`uvstart` is a fast Python project initializer for modern development workflows, that scaffolds Python projects using existing tooling like uv or poetry.
+No Python installation or virtualenv needed to run uvstart itself.
+It enables Python developers to create new projects with fully isolated environments, Makefile automation, and reusable code templates.

 This project leverages the speed and simplicity of [`uv`](https://github.com/astral-sh/uv), while optionally supporting [`poetry`](https://python-poetry.org/).
 It integrates flexible project scaffolding and configuration via a lightweight CLI and Makefile backend.